What You Need to Know for Planning Your Career

 The New Ways to Get Ahead in Your Career

-To do well in today's economy, you need a new kind of value: Predictive Equity.
+To get ahead now, you need a new kind of value: Predictive Equity.
 This means you can sort through the important information and ignore the unimportant stuff, spotting when a company will suddenly need more people with your skills months in advance.
 When you can see which changes in the market will create a need for what you do best, you stop being just an applicant asking for a chance.
 You become an important helper who knows where the market is headed before everyone else does.

 The Big Change: From Someone Looking for Work to a Key Advisor